Gutena/gutena-accordion/readme.txt

 If you like this plugin, consider exploring our other block plugins:

+🧱 [Newsletter Block by Gutena](https://wordpress.org/plugins/newsletter-block-by-gutena/) - Easily and instantly add Newsletter Block to your Gutenberg Editor.

 🧱 [PhotoFeed Block by Gutena](https://wordpress.org/plugins/photofeed-block-by-gutena/) - Display Instagram Photos from your Instagram accounts, either in the same single feed or in multiple different ones.

 🧱 [Post Featured Tag Block by Gutena](https://wordpress.org/plugins/post-featured-tag-block-by-gutena/) - Post Featured Tag Block use to add custom featured or new tag on post based on post date.